sbegueria/SPEI/README.md

 ## Version history

+### Version 1.8, May 2022 (current development version on github)

+1. Solving several minor bugs in `<thornthwaite>`, `<hargreaves>`, and `<penman>` functions (output difference is less than 0.1%).
+2. Solving a bug in `<spei>` that resulted in bad cumulative data when using a non-rectangular kernel, resulting in incorrect SPEI values.
+3. Implementation of more thorough data and options checks, and providing a single error message containing all the errors upon failure.
+4. Implementation of verbosity in all functions: now they print information about the options being used.
+New argument `verbosity` added, defaulting to TRUE.
+5. All the functions now accept 3-d arrayed data, enabling the possibility of using them on gridded climate data.
+6. Implementation of different versions of the Penman-Monteith ETo calculation in function `<penman>`.
+7. Implementation of an option to include CO2 concentration data in function `<penman>`.
+8. Implementation of a new option for when no wind data are available in function `<penman>`.
+9. Funtion `<plot.spei>` completely rewritten based on `ggplot2`, solving some bugs and enabling more flexibility.

-### Version 1.7.2, January 2018 (current on github).
+### Version 1.7.2, January 2018 (current stable version on github).

-1. Several code optimizations and improvements (by github user doug-friedman).
+1. Several code optimizations and improvements (by github user @doug-friedman).
-2. Added formal unit testing with testthat (doug-friedman).
+2. Added formal unit testing with `testthat` (@doug-friedman).
-3. Move documentation over to roxygen (doug-friedman).
+3. Move documentation over to `roxygen` (@doug-friedman).
-4. Update `<spei>` function to allow processing data with frequency different than 12 (by github user MuDestructor).
+4. Update `<spei>` function to allow processing data with frequency different than 12 (by github user @MuDestructor).

 ### Version 1.7.1, June 2017.

 1. Corrected an error in `<spei>` function, which was not working when distribution was Gamma or PeasonIII and using user provided parameters.
 (Fixed by Emanuele Cordano, emanuele.cordano@gmail.com -- ecor)
 2. Added probability of monthly precipitation = 0 (pze) when using user provided parameters.
 (Fixed by Emanuele Cordano, emanuele.cordano@gmail.com -- ecor)

-### Version 1.7, June 2017 (current on CRAN).
+### Version 1.7, June 2017 (current version on CRAN).

 1. Corrected a bug in the `<kern>` function which resulted in a multiplicative kernel instead of an additive one such the one expected in the `<spei>` and `<spi>` functions.
 2. Some small corrections to the plotting function and to the examples.